 The application process varies depending on the country you’re planning to visit.
 Most, if not all, embassies will require personal appearance, some will do an interview (like the US embassy), while some (like the UK and French embassies) will only require you to appear to take your biometric data and submit your documents.

-As for where to apply, many countries have moved their visa services to third-party companies like VFS Global.
+As for where to apply, most countries have moved their visa services to third-party companies like VFS Global.
 This has allowed embassies and consulates to streamline and speed up their visa application process.
 But, the duration of an application still varies per country.
 For example, a UK tourist visa decision normally takes up to three weeks, up to 34 days for an Australia tourist visa, a week for a Japan tourist visa, while a Schengen application through France normally only takes two days.

 Got more tips?
 Post them in the comments!